This article is part 2 in a series. Read Online Sales Tax: A Supreme Decision is Pending.

 Meanwhile, ecommerce representatives are calling on Congress to swiftly move, in the wake of the SCOTUS decision, in order to ensure an even playing field.
 NetChoice, an ecommerce trade group, said action was required because brick-and-mortar businesses “won’t have to comply with differing rules of over 12,000 tax jurisdictions, or integrate costly tax software into their operations.”

-While it may—or may not—eventually be seen as the opening of a Pandora’s Box, SCOTUS’ decision regarding online sales tax is certain to reignite the long-simmering debate over just what is “fair” taxation in the complex world of ecommerce circa 2018.
+While it may—or may not—eventually be seen as the opening of a Pandora’s Box, SCOTUS’ decision regarding eCommerce sales tax laws is certain to reignite the long-simmering debate over just what is “fair” taxation in the complex world of ecommerce circa 2018.